jacksonjost/jacksonjost/README.md

 ## Hi 👋

-I'm a Master's student in Applied Mathematics at Johns Hopkins University.
+I'm a grad student in Applied Mathematics at Johns Hopkins University.
 My undergrad degree was in Applied Mathematics and Neuroscience from Syracuse University.

 If you're interested check out my [projects](HTTPS://jost.zip) or [general website](HTTP://hereismyweb.site)!